Age of Empires Online: Capital city

-The capital city is similar to the "Home city" concept implemented in Age of Empires III.
-The city functions as the player's home base for their civilization.
-It continues to exist even when the player logs out of the game, though it cannot be attacked or altered by other players.
-Through the capital city, the player can manage quests, improve technologies, send mail, craft items, participate in player to player trade, acquire and equip new gear for individual units, and visit other player's cities.
-Stores built within the city can be visited by other players and currency used for the items purchased will add to the player's funds.
-Unlike the home city from Age of Empires III where you can only customize the look of buildings, the capital city is completely customizable; buildings and rewards can be placed anywhere on the city map as the player chooses.
-Players can add buildings, rewards, houses as well as statues and bushes along with other things to decorate their capital city.
-"Vanity Island" exist to add new bushes and statues for the player to use to decorate their capital city.
-The city is also used as a gateway to other AI controlled cities within the region, where a player can visit and acquire new quests and items.
-The capital city also has many different buildings that the player can build.
-Craft schools, built from the city, produce gear and consumables for the player to use.
-Additionally, Microsoft released a crafting app for Windows Phone which a player can use to assist in crafting within the game.
+The capital city was similar to the "Home city" concept implemented in Age of Empires III.
+The city functioned as the player's home base for their civilization.
+It continued to exist even when the player logged out of the game, and could not be attacked or altered by other players.
+Through the capital city, the player managed quests, improved technologies, sent mail, crafted items, participated in player to player trade, acquired and equipped new gear for individual units, and visited other players' cities.
+Stores built within the city could be visited by other players and currency used for the items purchased would add to the owner's funds.
+Unlike the home city from Age of Empires III where the player could only customize the look of buildings, the capital city was completely customizable; buildings and rewards could be placed anywhere on the city map as the player chose.
+Players could add buildings, rewards, houses as well as statues and bushes along with other things to decorate their capital city.
+"Vanity Island" existed to add new bushes and statues for the player to use to decorate their capital city.
+The city was also used as a gateway to other AI controlled cities within the region, where a player could visit and acquire new quests and items.
+The capital city also had many different buildings that the player could build.
+Craft schools, built from the city, produced gear and consumables for the player to use.
+Additionally, Microsoft released a crafting app for Windows Phone which a player could use to assist in crafting within the game.

 Quests

-Quests are the main PvE aspect of the game.
-Quests generally involve fighting and defeating the AI player.
-They are similar to the campaigns in previous Age of Empires games.
-They are completed when the objectives are met.
-Objectives in quests vary greatly, some quests involve defeating enemies, others involve protecting a building or unit, and some involve collecting a certain amount of resources while defending from the enemy.
-Quest rewards include experience points, gold, empire points, chests, and sometimes gear.
-Certain quests also have a co-op option, which allows the player to do the quest with another player to help them.
-Certain quests also have an "elite" version, which allows for the player to gain a greater amount of rewards, but is more difficult presenting the player with a greater challenge.
+Quests were the main PvE aspect of the game.
+Quests generally involved fighting and defeating the AI player.
+They were similar to the campaigns in previous Age of Empires games.
+They were completed when the objectives were met.
+Objectives in quests varied greatly.
+Some quests involved defeating enemies, others involved protecting a building or unit, and some involved collecting a certain amount of resources while defending from the enemy.
+Quest rewards included experience points, gold, empire points, chests, and sometimes gear.
+Certain quests also had a co-op option, which allowed the player to do the quest with another player to help them.
+Certain quests also had an "elite" version, which allows for the player to gain a greater amount of rewards, but were more difficult, presenting the player with a greater challenge.

-The different civilizations also have different quest lines, e.g. the Celts have 80 unique quests that the other civilizations do not possess.
+The different civilizations also had different quest lines, e.g. the Celts had 80 unique quests that the other civilizations did not possess.